pariporwal27/python-project-/README.md

 # Overview

-The code is written in Python language and manages a pet cafe.
-Core functionalities of the system include customer management, event reservations, ordering from the menu and billing , pet adoptions, and donations for pet care .
+The code is written using Python language and manages a pet cafe.
+Core functions of the system include customer management, event reservations, ordering from the menu and billing , pet adoptions, and donations for pet care .
 The application uses MySQL at the backend for database purposes and a command-line interface for user interaction.

 # Features

 The features of the project includes :

 1. Reservation Functionality where user can select date and time, choose decor option according to their requirement .
-2. Allow the user to view menus of cakes, milkshakes, and ice cream and later create a bill with discounts applied for various price ranges
+2. Allow the user to view menus of cakes, milkshakes, and ice cream and later create a bill with discounts applied for various price ranges .
 3. Facilitate the adoption of pets by listing available pets and updating records if a pet is adopted  .
 4. keep record  of donations for pet care at the café along with the donor's details in a file.